 LEGAL CHALLENGE: Charter Challenge to Bill 7 “More Beds, Better Care Act”

-For most of these patients, this move will be the last of their lives and they will pass away in the long-term care facility that has been forced upon them.
+For most, this is the last move of their lives and they will pass away in the long-term care home that has been forced upon them.

 The Ontario Health Coalition has to raise the funds to cover the costs of this Charter Challenge.
 If you or someone you know can help, please donate here: https://www.ontariohealthcoalition.ca/index.php/donate-now/